By using this site, you agree to the Privacy Policy and Terms of Use.

 Implementation at scale: barriers ahead

-Despite proof-of-concept success, barriers to global scale-up remain substantial.
+Despite proof-of-concept success, barriers to global scale-up remain substantial, according to the Nature Medicine review.
 Infrastructure costs—secure communication networks, interoperable electronic health records, and analytical computing capacity—are concentrated in high-income countries.
-A BMJ Global Health survey (2025) found that 43% of African health ministries lack the cybersecurity infrastructure to join federated networks with confidence.
 Standardization of data schemas and ontologies remains fragmented: there is no globally agreed-upon standard for encoding antimicrobial resistance patterns or variant nomenclature for respiratory viruses.

 Key takeaways